-Because we believe that a connection to nature develops differently for everyone, we offer accessible programs that incorporate birding, gardening, agriculture, hiking and camping.
-At the center of all our programs are core nature connection practices such as gratitude, acknowledgement of the land and its original stewards, song, play and nature study.
+Because we believe that a connection to nature develops differently for everyone, we offer accessible programs that incorporate birding, nature skills and nature study in addition to hiking and camping.
+At the center of all our programs are core nature connection practices such as gratitude, acknowledgement of the land and its original stewards, song, play and nature exploration.
 Our intention is always to establish a safe and inclusive environment whereby participants are free to be curious, vulnerable and whole-hearted.

 Our mission is to provide transformational nature experiences that forge personal resilience, inspire lifelong commitment to our environment, and connect individuals to community.
 It is our vision to help create and facilitate an inter-generational community that restores empathy and compassion and leads a broad-based movement toward a thriving, sustainable environment for all.

 - Compassionate caretaking of the Earth and of ourselves